-ASIDE from those bits?
-Close to the end, Ralph is diving fist first down to the Mentos/Diet Cola volcano to save Sugar Rush and Vanellope.
-He knows full well he's facing a scalding hot, sugary death.
+- Even better, everything the hologram says about his heroics is true of Ralph by the end of the movie.
+This also includes the bits praising his dignity and grace (despite comically lacking both earlier).
+When Ralph is diving fist first down to the Mentos/Diet Cola volcano to save Sugar Rush and Vanellope, he knows full well he's facing a scalding hot death.
 What does he do?
 Glance at the "You're my hero!" medal Van gave him, and recite the BadAnon affirmation.
-That right there is the textbook definition of dignity and grace (under pressure, to be specific).
+That right there is the textbook definition of dignity and grace under pressure.

 Ralph: Turns out, I don't need a medal to tell me I'm a good guy.
 Because if that little kid likes me, how bad can I be?